hramose/lgenerator/readme.md

 #### Customizing the form's fields generation ####

-The generator should customize the field generation as you like.
+The generator can customize the field generation as you like.
 This feature is controlled in file `resources/templates/cruds/customs/RESOURCE/views_definitions.json`

 i.e.: